dev-tch/alx-system_engineering-devops/0x19-postmortem/README.md

 - 08:30 FR: in my workspace i search all occuremnces of the keyword  'imprime_etiquett'
-- 09:35 FR: i found 5 calls in 5 programms , then i count the number of prameters used in call and the number of parameters used in declaration of priocedure imrprime_etiquette
+- 09:35 FR: i found 5 calls in 5 programms , then i count the number of prameters used in call and the number of parameters used in declaration of procedure imrprime_etiquette
 - 09:00 FR: i found a difference of number of prameters between the call and the declration
 - 09:10 FR: i started consulting the log history of svn for the program that cause the problem
 - 09:30 FR: i find a commit (merge of other project in the tunk ) it added an in new param in the calling